RULES AND REGULATIONS

 All expenses of the backflow assembly installation shall be the responsibility of the water user.
 Testing and maintaining the required assemblies shall also be the sole responsibility of the water user.

-11.1.6 Backflow Installation & Initial Test
+11.1.6 Backflow Installation and Initial Test

 Any lead-free backflow assembly required to be installed shall be installed and tested within thirty days of the date when the requirement became necessary or upon notification from the District.
 All assemblies will be registered with the District.
 Registration shall consist of size, make, model, serial number, location and date of installation.
-Failure to install and test any required assembly in a timely manner shall result in the termination of water service.

 11.1.7 Annual Backflow Testing